Saori Anou: DDT Pro Wrestling (2017–2018, 2020–present)

 Anou has made sporadic appearances for DDT Pro Wrestling during the years.
 Her first match took place at DDT YAROZ Part 4 on February 14, 2017, where she defeated Tam Nakano.
 At DDT Live!
 Maji Manji #11 on July 10, 2018, she competed in an 7-person survival battle royal for the Ironman Heavymetalweight Championship also involving Konosuke Takeshita, Kudo, Toru Owashi, Masahiro Takanashi, Nobuhiro Shimatani and Saki Akai.

 She also competed in signature events of the promotion such as DDT Peter Pan.
 On the first night of Wrestle Peter Pan 2020 on June 6, she teamed up with Hiroshi Yamato to defeat Haruka Kato and Keisuke Ishii.

 Ice Ribbon (2017–present)

+Anou as the ICE Cross Infinity Champion.

 Anou also made appearances for Ice Ribbon.
 At New Ice Ribbon #974 on August 3, 2019, she teamed up with Maika Ozaki and unsuccessfully challenged Giulia and Tequila Saya for the International Ribbon Tag Team Championship.
 At New Ice Ribbon #1090 on December 31, 2020, Anou unsuccessfully challenged Suzu Suzuki for the ICE Cross Infinity Championship.
 On June 26, 2022, Anou defeated Yuki Mashiro to win the vacant ICE Cross Infinity Championship.
 At New Ice Ribbon #1267 on March 19, 2023, Anou dropped the title to Satsuki Totoro, ending her reign at 266 days.